Matthewar/ASV/docs/vhdl/1987/lexical-elements.md

 | Bit string   | [x] | [ ] |
 | String       | [x] | [ ] |
 | Character    | [x] | [ ] |

-## Syntax Elements
-The specification of the language includes a large number of statements which can appear in files.
-It is unlikely they will all be implemented initially, instead a subset will be prioritised.